index » treehouse » treehouse level 1

 The first board up was a 2"x6"x12' (first pic).
 I also used another board of the same length on the opposite side.
 But I soon realized I was going to be just a couple feet short.
 So I went and bought a 16 footer instead.
 I left the second board extended about 3 feet away from the trunk.
 This is where the entrance is going to be.

 For flooring I couldn't decide if I wanted to use plywood or, do it more like a deck, and use single pieces of wood.
 I don't know which way holds up better over time, or which would have been cheaper (I never did the math).
-But I decided on using 1"x4" 's across.
+But I decided on using 1"x4" single boards going across.
 Mainly because I think it looks better, but it sure required alot of screws.

 I painted the wood for 2 reasons.
 One, to protect it from weather; and two, to make it blend in a little better with it's surroundings, and I don't want the treehouse to standout to much.
 I used a porch and patio paint, so it designed to withstand foot traffic without wearing thin.